Free USAJOBS Resume Builder & Federal Formats

 Optimized for: USAJOBS.gov GS-Level Roles Military-to-Federal Security Clearances

-The 4 Rules of the Federal Resume
+The 4 Rules of the Federal Resume Format

 To pass the Office of Personnel Management (OPM) standards, you must adhere to these strict requirements: